BiomasseNormandie/MetV/packagempeb/readme.md

 Package MPEB
 ============

-This is an package developed by Biomasse Normandie.
+This package is developed by Biomasse Normandie.
 It was tested for R version 4.0.4.

 Installation